Thought Leadership Is Bullshit

 I've decided to become a Thought Leader.

-Step 4: Carousel post.
+Carousel post.
 Pastel colors.
-Sans-serif font.
-Slide 1: "Here's what no one tells you about [insert business buzzword]."
-Slide 8: Basic advice everyone already knows.
+Slide one: "Here's what no one tells you about synergy."
+Slide eight: Something your mother told you in 1984.

-Step 5: End every post with "Let that sink in." or "Read that again." or "Agree?
-Repost to help others."
+End every post with "Let that sink in."
+Or "Read that again."
+Because the first time wasn't enough.
+The words need repetition to become wisdom.

-If you have to announce you're a thought leader, you're not one.
+If you have to tell people you're a Thought Leader, you're not leading any thoughts.

 You're just loud.